Price $5.55 per pound

 Heirloom cultivars 74112 and 74110

-Gotiti community, Gedeb district, Gedeo Zone, Southern Nations, Nationalities, and Peoples' Region, Ethiopia
+Idido community, Yirgacheffe district, Gedeo Zone, Southern Nations, Nationalities, and Peoples' Region, Ethiopia

-5 hectares is considered quite large for this area, where half a hectare is the norm.
-The vast majority of coffee processing in Ethiopia is centralized due to complete lack of infrastructure or efficiencies at the farm level, but larger plots like Shibru’s allow for greater personal control.
-Shibru grew up assisting his family’s coffee harvest, and now with a family and farms of his own, has succeeded in securing an export license, a major feat for a modest size farmer in Ethiopia.
-His farm typically hires 60 employees, a lot for a property of this size, to cover all harvesting and processing.
+Tewabech’s land totals 5 hectares, considered large for this area, where half a hectare is the norm.
+The vast majority of coffee processing in Ethiopia is centralized due to complete lack of infrastructure or efficiencies at the farm level, but larger plots like Tewabech’s allow for greater personal control.
+Tewabech grew up assisting her family’s coffee harvest, and now with an 8-member family of her own, she has succeeded in securing an export license, a major feat for even a farmer of this size in Ethiopia.
+Tewabech’s farm typically hires over 50 employees during harvest, a lot for a property of this size, to cover all picking and processing.
 Handpicked cherry is all floated for density and then placed directly onto drying beds, where they will be consistently turned and rotated for the few weeks that drying requires.
-The beds are covered at night, to protect the cherry from settling humidity, as well as for a few hours each afternoon, to prevent scorching from the searingly-hot midday sun.
+The beds are covered at night to protect the cherry from settling humidity, as well as for a few hours each afternoon to prevent scorching from the searingly-hot midday sun.

 There are precious few single-farm coffees available from this part of Ethiopia these days.
 Not long ago there were practically none at all.
 For the past 10 years, Royal, with support from select cooperatives, led the formation of the Single Farmer Lots Program, in order to break off single farmer lots from the larger cooperative blends sold anonymously through the Ethiopian Commodity Exchange (ECX), taking custody of these precious coffees through a direct sale.
 The program was a unique micro-channel of almost unprecedented specificity in coffee supply from Ethiopia during those first years.
 Farmers with the drive and means to sell direct were supported by Royal, and, in turn, our most enthusiastic buyers of Ethiopia coffee had access to a portfolio of single-farm lots, un-diluted by the typical cooperative- and exporter-level consolidations.
 The Single Farmer Lots Program represented a very sweet end to a chaotic chapter in Ethiopia’s coffee history, and we think it was a foundational model for what is happening now: the emergence of a new generation of micro-exporters engaged in start-up relationship farming in Ethiopia’s world-famous southern zones, putting more diversity and traceability into the global market than ever before.